bknowles/zero-to-cloud/slides/lessons/01_slide.md

 1. Value of Education, Dogfood, & #1 Revisited
 1. DevOps vs. Politics

-.notes: 30 seconds -- talk about what it was like to work side-by-side (and for) the developers at AOL, versus what happened when all the Ops personnel got ripped out and put into a separate organization
+.notes 30 seconds -- talk about what it was like to work side-by-side (and for) the developers at AOL, versus what happened when all the Ops personnel got ripped out and put into a separate organization